ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

-# Design Decision Tool for IBM Cloud infrastructure
+# Design Decision Tool for IaaS on IBM Cloud
 The Design Decision Tool contains the potential advantages and disadvantages of the available components used for designing and building your infrastructure as a Service (IaaS) on IBM Cloud.
 Use this information during your solution design to help select the best options to meet your workload requirements.
 Click [here](http://www.softlayer.com/training-courses) for more information on the Solutions Design training class which takes you through hands-on workshops to assist you with making architecture choices for your IaaS.